balupton/plant-vs-animal-products/README.md

 - [Vegan Society][VeganSociety]: Comprehensive resource and challenge on everything to do with, and for going vegan
 - [Fully Raw][FullyRaw]: Resources, videos, and challenge for going raw vegan (I'm not, but you certainly can)
 - [One Green Planet](http://www.onegreenplanet.org/): Online magazine about vegan living
+- [Colleen Patrick-Goudreau: From Excuse-itarian to Vegan][Excuses]: Great talk focused on practical and simple methodologies for making the switch

 ### Recipes
 - [Mouth Watering Vegan](MouthWateringVegan): Lots of amazing vegan food recipes